greghesp/python-evonic/README.md

 ## About

-This package allows you to control and monitor an Evonic Fire, over a local WebSocket connection
+This package allows you to control and monitor an Evonic Fire, over a local WebSocket connection.
+It has been tested with the Linnea, so other fires may or may not be compatible

 ## Installation